Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 How to Browse All Extensions

-Google launched a new Gemini CLI Extensions page where you can discover a growing catalog of community, partner and Google-built extensions, ranked by popularity by GitHub stars.
+Google launched a browsable Gemini CLI Extensions catalog where you can discover community, partner, and Google-built extensions ranked by GitHub stars.

 Installation is identical for all: